 A walk along the Appian way

 To be honest, even more surprising was to drive along the ancient Appian way.
 We stopped near the Cecilia Metella Mausoleo and had a taste by foot of the “regina viarum” (the queen of the streets).
 Built at the end of IV century before Christ, via Appia is considered one of the greatest engineering works of the ancient world.
 And, as is easily deducible by my experience, many stretches are still passable.

-The thing that hit me the most was something Annie said: the signs of the passage of ancient Rome wagons are still visible.
+The thing that hit me the most was something Annie said: you can still see the signs of the passage of ancient Rome wagons.
 Isn’t it amazing?

 And off to another destination: rione San Saba, a lovely neighbourhood made of stairways, sloping towards the walls or towards the Testaccio area, houses with gardens and courtyards, small piazzas with trees and shops.
 One of those was Il pane di San Saba, a bakery/café were we enjoyed a tasteful pause enjoying the sunrays.

 The leafy piazza, with groups of people chatting here and there, the newspapers kiosk, the very café where we stopped, did not feel like Rome at all.
 I felt like I was in a yesteryear village.
 I expected to see a street gelato vendor at any minute.
 Or a kid playing with a wooden spinning top toy, like in my father’s youth tales.
 Once working-class neighbourhood, it is now one of the most valued area where to buy an apartment.
 It is green, quiet and it has all kind of services.
 I really liked its vibes.